Strategies for Handling Returns for eCommerce Shops

 1a.
 Have a Separate International Returns Policy

 Dealing with international returns is a potential nightmare for the customer and the business.
 Make sure you have a clear policy in place for international shoppers.
 Consider only allowing returns on items that make sense to ship back or be clear that international customers have to return items at their own cost.
-Unfortunately, you probably can’t afford to have the same customer friendly policy for international customers as you do for domestic customers.
+Unfortunately, you probably can’t afford to have the same customer-friendly policy for international customers as you do for domestic customers.

 2. To RMA or Not to RMA

 RMA stands for Return Merchandise Authorization, which means the customer is required to contact you before returning an item.
-There are a host of benefits to putting this system in place, such as the ability to work with consumer on an alternative resolutions, estimating expected arrival times for returned items at the warehouse, and protection against fraudulent returns.
+There are a host of benefits to putting this system in place, such as the ability to work with consumers on alternative resolutions, estimating expected arrival times for returned items at the warehouse, and protection against fraudulent returns.
 However, an RMA means you need support staff or website capabilities to authorize the returns.
 It adds an extra step for the customer to take, who already may be dissatisfied with the purchase.

 3. Scan-Based (Pay-on-Use) Return Labels

-Make it easy for your customers to send back their order, 52% of customers want to see a return label right in the box.
+Make it easy for your customers to send back their orders, 52% of customers want to see a return label right in the box.
 You can use pay-on-use return labels (also known as “scan-based” return labels in the industry) with all your orders.
 You will only get charged for these labels if and when they are used to ship something back.
 If your customer never uses the return labels then you will never pay for the label.
-This can increase customer happiness at minimal cost to you.
+This can increase customer happiness at a minimal cost to you.

 4. Beware of Free Shipping & Free Returns Combination

 If you have a free shipping promotion over a certain purchase amount and free return shipping, be aware that some shoppers will purchase items to meet the minimum and then use free shipping to return the unwanted items.
-Consider only offering free shipping on high value items to eliminate this disincentive.
+Consider only offering free shipping on high-value items to eliminate this disincentive.

 5. Track What’s Being Returned

-Make sure to track which items are being returned and track the return rate as percent of total sales on a per item basis.
+Make sure to track which items are being returned and track the return rate as a percent of total sales on a per-item basis.
 Chances are, you will be able to identify a handful of items that have a high return rate, at which point you need to figure out why the items are being returned.
-Make sure to investigate all the possible causes including: bad description and photography on the website, poor use instructions, or bad product quality.
-If you can eliminate the high percentage return products from your inventory or fix the issue causing the returns, you can easily save time, money and customer frustration.
+Make sure to investigate all the possible causes including bad description and photography on the website, poor use instructions, or bad product quality.If you can eliminate the high percentage of return products from your inventory or fix the issue causing the returns, you can easily save time, money, and customer frustration.

 Take a second look at how you’re handling returns right now.
 Making these operational adjustments can drastically help you improve sales and increase margins.